 Developer: ported by Engine Software

 This version of Monopoly is the same as the Monopoly Plus game, but actually with slightly more content (an extra board, and extra tokens you can use).
-The versions are specific to the Switch and to Google Stadia and are suited to the respective platforms.
+The version is specific to the Nintendo Switch.

-With both, you get the benefit of being able to play either on the big screen or on-the-go (you’ll need an Android smartphone to play the Stadia version away from your TV or PC), which makes it one of the better all-round experiences.
+With it, you get the benefit of being able to play either on the big screen or on-the-go, which makes it one of the better all-round experiences.